 The wearables in question are the very compact and accessible Fitbit Inspire 2 and the Samsung Galaxy Fit2, which, while similar on the surface, boast their own distinctive set of features meaning it can be tricky to know which one to go for.

-Samsung Galaxy Fit2 and Fitbit Inspire 2: price
+Samsung Galaxy Fit2 and Fitbit Inspire 2 – Design

 Comparing the Inspire 2 and the Galaxy Fit2 side-by-side, there’s not a whole lot to differentiate them.
 Both sport quite a simplistic and somewhat unoriginal design, although Fitbit’s offering does at least change things up with its lozenge-style body that clips into two straps on each end.

 Still, both devices are super light and compact.
-While the Galaxy Fit2 measures 11.1mm thick and weighs 21g, Fitbit’s Inspire 2 is a slightly thicker 12.9mm but weighs a gram less, at 20g.
+While the Galaxy Fit2 measures 11.1mm thick and weighs 21g, Fitbit’s Inspire 2 is slightly thicker, 12.9mm, but weighs a gram less, at 20g.

 When it comes to display tech, the Galaxy Fit2 boasts a 1.1-inch full-colour AMOLED.
 Thanks to a resolution of 126 x 294, it’s sharp and vibrant, especially for such a small device.
 Samsung's Galaxy Fit2’s screen is slightly bigger, measuring 1.4-inch, but is majorly lacking in that it’s only a backlit OLED monochrome screen, so pales in comparison to the Fit2’s super colourful AMOLED display.

 If colour is important to you, then you’ll be pleased to know that the Inspire 2 has double the options available as the Galaxy Fit, with four colourways: black, white, rosewood, and grey.
 The Galaxy Fit2 only comes in boring black and a coral-like red.